DavidePaglieri/Open_Ended_CL/README.md

 This is the code for the project:
 "Curriculum Learning for Dynamic Robot Locomotion on Challenging Terrains" by Davide Paglieri, MSc student in Computing (AI & ML) at Imperial College London.

 Quick overview of the project can be seen below.
-For more details check the full dissertation [here]()
+For more details check the full dissertation [here](https://github.com/DavidePaglieri/Open_Ended_CL/blob/main/project_details/final_report.pdf)

-•Control architecture, is based on PMTG and

 <p align="center">
 <img style="float: center;" src="project_details/figures/control_architecture.png" width="665">